MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-data-excel.md

 ## Export options

-You have serveral other export options such as Excel Oline, Static Worksheet, Dynamics Worksheet, or Dynamics PivotTable.
+You have several other export options such as Excel Online, Static Worksheet, Dynamics Worksheet, or Dynamics PivotTable.

 > [!div class="mx-imgBorder"]
 > ![Export to excel options](media/export_to_excel_options.png "Select export to Excel options")